Value Creation Model

 Future Revenue Stream

-A real value in any company starts with its revenue stream; the more you can count on it occurring, the more value it has.
-The value becomes the net present value of the after tax free cash flow stream of revenue under contract, plus repeat customer base.
-Contract backlog is worth much more than revenue that you must locate every year.
-The cost to re-create the sale each year is high in terms of time and human energy.
-Locate customers where multiple year contract environments can be set up.
-The government often awards contracts for multiple year periods.
+A real value in any company starts with its revenue stream; the more you can count on it occurring, the more value it has.?
+The value becomes the net present value of the after tax free cash flow stream of revenue under contract, plus repeat customer base.?
+Contract backlog is worth much more than revenue that you must locate every year.?
+The cost to re-create the sale each year is high in terms of time and human energy.?
+Locate customers where multiple year contract environments can be set up.?
+The government often awards contracts for multiple year periods.?
 Many larger companies favor contract relationships with vendors to reduce the overall cost of screening vendors again and again.

-While not as quantifiable as backlog, there is value in a customer base that’s been maintained for a long period of time.
-The longer customers remain with a company, the more likely they will be loyal in the future.
-When customers stay with an organization, this is an indication of the value, which they receive from that organization.
-Conversely, customer turnover indicates their dissatisfaction in the company's ability to provide services.
+While not as quantifiable as backlog, there is value in a customer base that?s been maintained for a long period of time.?
+The longer customers remain with a company, the more likely they will be loyal in the future.?
+When customers stay with an organization, this is an indication of the value, which they receive from that organization.?
+Conversely, customer turnover indicates their dissatisfaction in the company's ability to provide services.?
 For example, software companies retain customers and repeat sales with product upgrades and gain new customers with import utilities for easy conversion.

-Clearly growth in revenue volume is an indicator of valuation in a company that investors are willing to pay for.
+Clearly growth in revenue volume is an indicator of valuation in a company that investors are willing to pay for.??
 If customers flock at above industry levels to a company for the services that they provide, this is a good indication of the company's ability to perform at above expected levels.
-A motivated sales force with the ability to generate new revenues year after year has more value than a company who has a poor selling reputation.
+A motivated sales force with the ability to generate new revenues year after year has more value than a company who has a poor selling reputation.?
 A lack of growth indicates that the company does not have an ability to increase its value over time.

-When a company has a great, and believable, prospectus for the future, the buyer will often plan additional capital investment to fuel growth.
-If this case, the buyer could be motivated to pay a higher valuation for the company and then invest on top of it.
+When a company has a great, and believable, prospectus for the future, the buyer will often plan additional capital investment to fuel growth.?
+If this case, the buyer could be motivated to pay a higher valuation for the company and then invest on top of it.?

 Going Concern Value (GCV)

-Here is where the fun begins in all transactions.
-The going concern value and goodwill, or soft assets, will always draw the most controversy and discussion in terms of their valuation.
+Here is where the fun begins in all transactions.?
+The going concern value and goodwill, or soft assets, will always draw the most controversy and discussion in terms of their valuation.?
 These elements are most prone to differing interpretation by buyer and seller.

-Here to is where you can build the most value into a company.
-Transaction value is only at a point in time.
-Buyers and investors look more to the company’s ability to create additional value to enhance returns on invested capital as they hold their investment.
+Here to is where you can build the most value into a company.?
+Transaction value is only at a point in time.?
+Buyers and investors look more to the company?s ability to create additional value to enhance returns on invested capital as they hold their investment.?
 Impart the elements that Future Buyers look for:

-Businesses that create value.
-Consistency is the key.
-You must demonstrate growth in revenue, profit, and cash flow.
-Do everything in your power to eliminate and manage ‘hick-ups’ along the way.
+Businesses that create value.?
+Consistency is the key.?
+You must demonstrate growth in revenue, profit, and cash flow.?
+Do everything in your power to eliminate and manage? ?hick-ups? along the way.?
 Audited statements go a long way toward verifying results, in spite of some recent press.

-High probability of future cash flows.
-A history of positive cash flow at increasing levels is very important.
-True annuity buyers purchase cash flow not the business.
-Strategic buyers will value cash flow plus what could happen if additional capital is provided.
+High probability of future cash flows.?
+A history of positive cash flow at increasing levels is very important.?
+True annuity buyers purchase cash flow not the business.?
+Strategic buyers will value cash flow plus what could happen if additional capital is provided.?
 After all, free cash flow determines the periodic return on investment and increases the potential for a much higher purchase price in the future.

-Management team and human capital.
-Attract and motivate a marketing oriented management team with the ability to produce recurring profits, return on capital, and free cash flow as an annuity for the owners.
-Develop an in-place; stable, well-trained workforce to implement operating processes on an ongoing basis.
-This is the most valuable off-balance sheet asset.
+Management team and human capital.?
+Attract and motivate a marketing oriented management team with the ability to produce recurring profits, return on capital, and free cash flow as an annuity for the owners.?
+Develop an in-place; stable, well-trained workforce to implement operating processes on an ongoing basis.?
+This is the most valuable off-balance sheet asset.?
 When the owner of a privately held business has transitioned out and is collecting the net profit and cash without participating in an active management role, the value increases dramatically.

-The ability to sell, compete, distribute, produce, develop products and thrive.
-This stand-alone entity track record demonstrates the viability of the market relationship between the products/services offered to meet customer demand and need, ability of the company to compete, and company reputation in the marketplace.
-The more unique a product is the more value it contributes to the deal.
-The company must be able to differentiate its products and services from the competition, even if this is based mainly on perception.
+The ability to sell, compete, distribute, produce, develop products and thrive.?
+This stand-alone entity track record demonstrates the viability of the market relationship between the products/services offered to meet customer demand and need, ability of the company to compete, and company reputation in the marketplace.?
+The more unique a product is the more value it contributes to the deal.?
+The company must be able to differentiate its products and services from the competition, even if this is based mainly on perception.?
 Remember, products do have a life cycle and require improvements to remain in demand.

-The directors’ and management’s role must be to build Going Concern Value!
-The GCV can be best maximized with stable leadership, setting and following sound strategies to consistently bring products and services to market, all the while nurturing resources and implementing processes to manage the company.
+The directors? and management?s role must be to build Going Concern Value!?
+The GCV can be best maximized with stable leadership, setting and following sound strategies to consistently bring products and services to market, all the while nurturing resources and implementing processes to manage the company.?
 Here is where the greatest value resides.

 Incentive to Purchase

-Create reasons for a buyer to want to consider your company as an acquisition candidate.
-Buyers want a Fair Entry Valuation so that they can expect a realistic return potential.
+Create reasons for a buyer to want to consider your company as an acquisition candidate.?
+Buyers want a Fair Entry Valuation so that they can expect a realistic return potential.?
 There must be Exit Options so that the buyer who buys your business can realize high ROI at the time they resell.

-The better the company is at creating stakeholder value and shareholder return, the more interest there will be in buying some or all of the stock.
-While investors often buy on hope and promise, the dot com market sector collapse clearly indicates a need to ultimately produce returns to substantiate investment.
-Think for a moment, had many of the dot com managers built GCV to support their promising technologies, they might still be around today.
-Those that have built GCV have strong balance sheets, can weather the storm, and will undoubtedly find opportunities to gobble up assets from those who didn’t.
+The better the company is at creating stakeholder value and shareholder return, the more interest there will be in buying some or all of the stock.?
+While investors often buy on hope and promise, the dot com market sector collapse clearly indicates a need to ultimately produce returns to substantiate investment.?
+Think for a moment, had many of the dot com managers built GCV to support their promising technologies, they might still be around today.?
+Those that have built GCV have strong balance sheets, can weather the storm, and will undoubtedly find opportunities to gobble up assets from those who didn?t.

-Build on any one element in the Equation and you increase its individual value.
-Build up all elements in the Equation and you realize an exponential creation of value to the right buyer.
-The buyer looking for a standalone entity to produce an annuity stream will place the highest value on the company when all components are strong and it operates with little owner intervention.
-Buyers looking only for parts of a business to augment their own, will want to invest less and only place value on some components, regardless of how strong they are.
+Build on any one element in the Equation and you increase its individual value.?
+Build up all elements in the Equation and you realize an exponential creation of value to the right buyer.?
+The buyer looking for a standalone entity to produce an annuity stream will place the highest value on the company when all components are strong and it operates with little owner intervention.?
+Buyers looking only for parts of a business to augment their own, will want to invest less and only place value on some components, regardless of how strong they are.?
 For example, if you build a strong senior management team, but the buyer wants to run the business, they will place no value in your senior manager(s) that will be replaced.

-Remember, as in Field of Dreams: “If you build it, they will come.”
+Remember, as in Field of Dreams: ?If you build it, they will come.?

 About the Author